© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Little Malvern Priory is a scheduled monument protected by Historic England under reference 1005319.
 View the official record →

-Little Malvern Priory is a Benedictine monastic foundation situated in Worcestershire.
+Little Malvern Priory is a Benedictine religious house founded in the twelfth century in Worcestershire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005319.

 Little Malvern Priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005319.